Shradha97/RAM-based-RDBMS/README.md

 adds attribute and initialises other fields in the table

 insert_row(table_schema* table ,vector<pair<string, string> >&input_list):
-inserts a row in the table with the given values
+inserts a row in the table with the given values.
+If the value inserted for specific attribute does not match with it's value type then it throws error.

 table_schema* cross(table_schema*t1, table_schema*t2):
-A cross function that crosses two tables in the database
+A cross function creates new dummy table, crosses two tables in the database and put the values in the dummy node.
+And returns the pointer to the new created node.

 void sigma(table_schema* tmp, string attrname, string val , vector<string> list):
 Sigma functions

 void pi(cell *ct, t_attributes* t, vector<string> list):
 Project function

+void min
+  written the function but not parsed

+ void max
+   written the function but not parsed

+ drop table , drop column and drop row
+    parsing is not done

+print():
+  In first line it prints database name.
+  As it has dummy nodes, at first it prints dummy table.
+  In next it prints actual table.
+In that first it prints table name.
+In next line it prints dummy attribute follwed by attributes of the table.
+And in next line it prints dummy cell head nodes of each attribute.
+  From next line onwards it prints fist dummy cell followed by cell values in a row.